duplys/duplys.github.io/_posts/2020-06-17-experimenting-with-microk8s-dashboard.blog.markdown

 $ kubectl -n kubernetes-dashboard edit service kubernetes-dashboard
 ```

 The above command will fire up a text editor (in Ubuntu 18.04 for Raspberry Pi, `vim` seems to be the standard one) with the `yaml` file describing the kubernetes-dashboard service.
-In service `spec` section in the yaml file, you have to change `type: ClusterIP` to `type: NodePort` and save file.
+In service `spec` section in the yaml file, you have to change `type: ClusterIP` to `type: NodePort` and save the file.

 Finally, you need to determine the port on which the Kubernetes dashboard is exposed in your `microk8s` installation using the `kubectl get service` command like this: